molepigeon/think-2406-lab/4_monitoring/provision_an_instance_of_ibm_cloud_monitoring_with/step_2_provisioning_an_instance_from_the_observabi.md

 ![](../images/sysdig_img10.png)

 Enter a name for the service instance.
-For example, _logdna-marisa_
+For example, _sysdig-marisa_

 ![](../images/sysdig_img11.png)